swiftb/clicker-heroes-sw1ft-bot/README.md

     INFO    Recommended transitional hero(es): Banana > Alabaster DEBUG   Estimated ascension @ Lvl 3075 (idle), 3475 (active)

-Make sure these match with your settings and that you follow the recommended transitional hero(es).
+Make sure these match with your settings.
+Also put 1 gild on the recommended transitional hero(es).

 ## Troubleshooting